 We begin hospital-environment improvement programmes at Queen Mary, Queen Elizabeth and Tuen Mun hospitals.

-We open Cancer Patient Support Centres in Tuen Mun and Pamela Youde Nethersole Eastern hospitals.
+We open Cancer Patient Resource Centres in Tuen Mun and Pamela Youde Nethersole Eastern hospitals.

 We fund the staffing of a clinical psychologist at Tuen Mun Hospital.